brianhigh/OpsReportCardBook/OpsReportCard.md

 worst-case scenario that needs a mirrored boot disk.

-Yes, you could probably rebuild such a server in a day if you are lucky, but a RAID1 controller is less than that in salary if you work minimum wage.
+Yes, you could probably rebuild such a server in a day if you are lucky, but a RAID1 controler is less than that in salary if you work minimum wage.

 User data: I recommend RAID1 or higher for user data just because it is